Tek Sing

-The Tek Sing (Chinese, "True Star") was a large three-masted Chinese ocean-going junk which sank on February 6, 1822, in an area of the South China Sea known as the Belvidere Shoals.
-The vessel was 50 meters in length, 10 meters wide and had a burthen of about a thousand tons.
+The Tek Sing was a large three-masted Chinese ocean-going junk which sank on 6 February 1822, in an area of the South China Sea known as the Belvidere Shoals.
+The vessel was 50 meters in length, 10 meters wide and had a burden of about 800–900 tons.
 Its tallest mast was estimated to be 90 feet in height.
-The ship was manned by a crew of 200 and carried approximately 1600 passengers.
-The great loss of life associated with the sinking has led to the Tek Sing being referred to in modern times as the "Titanic of the East".
+The ship was manned by a crew of 200 and carried approximately 1,600 passengers.

 It is one of the few "Asian vessels discovered in Southeast Asia [whose name is known]"; generally, neither the name nor the date is known.
 The Tek Sing is an exception."
 Generally, shipwrecks are named either after a landmark or location near which they or the cargo they held were found.

+Name

+The book The Legacy of the Tek Sing, authored by the vessel's salvor Michael Hatcher and maritime historian Nigel Pickford, suggests her Chinese name to be 的惺, meaning "True Star".
+However, according to Chinese historian Li Bozhong, the exact Chinese name of the vessel is not known and no mention of the ship was made in Chinese records.
+Taiwanese historian Chen Kuo-tung called the Chinese name offered by The Legacy of the Tek Sing "inexplicable" in Chinese.
+In contemporary British records, the vessel is named Teek Seeun.
+Chen speculated that the name was rendered through the Amoy dialect and suggested the alternative name 得順.
+The great loss of life associated with the sinking has led to the Tek Sing being referred to in modern times as the "Titanic of the East".